Albania’s foreign trade deficit increases in February

 In the first two months of the year, exports amounted to ALL49bn, up 1.0% y/y, and imports were twice as high at ALL98bn, up 4.3% y/y.
 This resulted in a trade deficit of ALL49bn, a 7.7% y/y increase.

-The y/y fall in exports in February was mainly caused by lower exports of textiles and footwear, a sector that has suffered since the start of the pandemic and made a negative contribution of 7.6 percentage points (pp).
+The y/y fall in exports in February was mainly caused by lower exports of textiles and footwear, a sector that has suffered since the start of the pandemic, and made a negative contribution of 7.6 percentage points (pp).

-This was almost but not entirely offer by increases in exports of construction materials and metals, which made a 4.9 pp positive contributions, and smaller contributions from higher exports of food, beverages, tobacco, and chemical and plastic products.
+This was almost but not entirely offset by increases in exports of construction materials and metals, which made a 4.9 pp positive contributions, and smaller contributions from higher exports of food, beverages, tobacco, and chemical and plastic products.

 The biggest contribution to the annual rise in imports was from the machinery, equipment spare parts category, which made a contribution of 4.0 pp. There were also increases in imports of chemical and plastic products, and food, beverages and tobacco.

-On the other hand, there were negative contributions from lower imports of minerals, fuels and electricity; textiles and footwear; and, leather and leather goods.
+On the other hand, there were negative contributions from lower imports of minerals, fuels and electricity; textiles and footwear; and leather and leather goods.